axonasif/dotsh/README.md

 # Customizing

 Ideally it should be easy to understand and customize this repo since I tried my best to make the code very modular and self-explanatory.
-You can take a look inside the entrypoint [`/src/main.sh`](./src/main.sh) to tweak stuff as per your needs.
+Take a look inside the entrypoint [`/src/main.sh`](./src/main.sh) to tweak stuff as per your needs, such as commenting out any function on [`/src/main.sh`](./src/main.sh) to disable that particular thing.

 ## How to compile